Cures For Depression: What Treatment Is Best For My Mental Health?

 If you are experiencing major depressive disorder, you may have regular feelings of sadness or despair.
 It often affects a person’s daily life and can result in poor work performance, relationship problems, and other complications.
 If you experience major depressive disorder, it may help to seek treatment from a physician or mental health professional as soon as you can.

 Persistent depressive disorder is typically a less severe form of depression, but it still can affect your daily life in several ways.
-It tends to involve the same symptoms as a major depressive disorder but is generally long-term yet less severe.
+It tends to involve the same symptoms as a major depressive disorder, but it is generally long-term yet less severe.
 A person with persistent depressive disorder may experience low self-esteem and difficulty carrying out daily activities.

 Bipolar depression